About

 Website Co-Chair

-Rachel Henken is the Laboratory Safety Coordinator for the Environmental Health and Safety Department at UMSL.
+Rachel Henken is a Health & Safety Professional in Biosafety at Washington University School of Medicine.
 She holds a B.S. in Biology and Chemistry from Truman State University and a Ph.D. in Chemistry from Louisiana State University.
-She is an advocate for sustainability in UMSL labs and through her volunteer work with Gateway Greening.
+She is an advocate for sustainability in WashU clinics and labs and through her volunteer work with Seed St. Louis.